 Your brand and its identity, mission, style, culture and voice are intrinsically integrated into your business.
-Therefore, when your business goes through a major change (we’ll get into what that could be), it might be time to reconsider your brand overall.
+But how do you know when to rebrand your business?
+It's simple: when your business goes through a major change (we’ll get into what that could be), it might be time to reconsider your brand overall.

 Before, we get into what may necessitate a rebrand, allow us to explain what rebranding is.
 Rebranding is essentially upgrading your business’s image.
 Rebrands can include:

 - New branding, such as colors, fonts, photography, graphics

 - A new website or website redesign